NeuroSynqt™ Training Institute

 Trauma Trained

-Works directly with trauma presentations but does not reliably resolve structural disruption
+Works with trauma presentations.
+Doesn't reliably resolve structural disruption.

 Integration Architecture (NeuroSynqt™)

-Builds the structure needed for ongoing growth and change and supports more consistent, sustainable recovery
+Builds the structure needed for ongoing growth and supports more consistent, sustainable recovery.

 You may:

-• see clearly what needs to change, but find your system does not follow
+See clearly what needs to change but find your system doesn't follow.

 NeuroSynqt™ Core Principles

-• Structure and capacity need to be built before complexity increases
+• Capacity must be built before complexity increases

-• Recovery improves when the work matches integration capacity
+• Recovery improves when work matches integration level

 NeuroSynqt™ neuroscience trained developmental integration Model